While other clubs battle it out for headlines, Ipswich Town have quietly built a winning machine.

 Goals, Goals, Goals…

 In just three weeks from 27 Oct 24 to 10 Nov 24, Ipswich scored 32 goals in three games.
-Surely thats a record?
+A mammoth feat.

 - 27 October 2024 – League: Ipswich demolished Milton Keynes Dons 13‑0 at home in what became their biggest-ever league win